MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-support.md

 ms.date: 03/07/2024
 ---

-# Get technical support for Partner Center dashboard issues
+# Contract technical support for Partner Center dashboard issues

 If your issue is technical and you can't find answers in the documentation, you can contact Windows developer support.